 A competitive GPA is essential when considering a career in the health field.
 Students must maintain a minimum 3.0 GPA to remain in the Pre-Medicine Program, and at least a 3.4 GPA to be considered for an interview by the Pre-Health Review Board.
 Our experience is that students with a GPA below 3.4 are, unfortunately, not competitive.

 The courses listed below are generally required for medical schools in our region, in addition to the courses necessary for Medical College Admission Test (MCAT) preparation.
+Please note that suggested courses may vary based on a student’s primary major.
 We encourage students to seek out and familiarize themselves with the prerequisite and admission test requirements of their intended medical school(s), as requirements may vary.

 - BIOL 2107/2107L: Principles of Biology I/Lab (4)